openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 ### Generic Implementation Classes

 Often it is possible to share implementation code across a range of platforms.
-In some cases the code in question is substantially the same for all targets, with only minor customizations required in certain cases.
-In other cases, the commonality of the implementation extends across platforms that share a particular architectural feature, such as a common OS (Linux, FreeRTOS) or network stack (sockets, LwIP).
+In some cases the code in question is substantially the same for all targets, with only minor customizations required in each case.
+In other cases, the commonality of the implementation extends across a subset of platforms that share a particular architectural feature, such as a common OS (Linux, FreeRTOS) or network stack (sockets, LwIP).

-To accommodate this, the Weave Device Layer encourages a pattern of factoring common functionality into generic implementation base classes.
+To accommodate this, the Weave Device Layer encourages a pattern of factoring common functionality into **_generic implementation base classes_**.
 These base classes are then used to compose (via inheritance) the concrete implementation classes that underlie a component.

 Generic implementation base classes are realized as C++ class templates which follow the C++ [Curiously Recurring